Home ยป Mains ยป Stuffed Pepper Skillet

 This post may contain affiliate links.
 As an Amazon associate, I earn from qualifying purchases.
 Read our full disclosure statement.

 This Stuffed Pepper Skillet is a satisfying, one-pan weeknight meal.
-Made with ingredients like ground chicken, rice, kidney beans and bell peppers, this healthy dinner has all the flavours of stuffed peppers, but with way less work!
+Made with ingredients like ground turkey or beef, rice, kidney beans and bell peppers, this healthy dinner has all the flavours of stuffed peppers, but with way less work!

-This recipe was adapted from my popular Instant Pot Stuffed Pepper Soup – give it a try, too!
+This recipe was adapted from my popular Instant Pot Stuffed Pepper Soup – check it out!

 stuffed pepper skillet on a white plate viewed from overhead